dmuth/diceware/README.md

 Yes.
 Feel free to clone this repo with `git clone https://github.com/dmuth/diceware.git` and run it from a local directory on your computer.

+You can also set up a webserver on Mac/Linux boxes by running `python -m SimpleHTTPServer 8000`.
+You will then able to access DiceWare at http://localhost:8000/.

 # Will this work on an iPhone?

 Yep!
 It should work on any mobile phone or tablet that supports Javascript, but I have only tested it on an iPhone 5S at this time.

+# Development

+This app is built with <a href="https://webpack.js.org/">Webpack</a>.

+When done editing `main.js`, the packed file can be built by simply running `webpack` on the command line.
+It will be writting to `dist/bundle.js`.

+In a move that departs from Best Practices, I have made the decision to include the packed file in Git.
+My reason for this is that the software will be ready to run as soon as it is checked out (or a ZIP is downloaded), and that is a key design feature of this app--I want it to be as easy to get up and running as possible.

 # Who built this? / Contact